OutSystems/docs-support/src/error/inbl/inbl-api-20005.md

 ---
-summary:
+summary: There was an authentication error.
+Sign out and sign in again.
 tags:
-en_title: OS-INBL-API-20005
 ---

-# OS-INBL-API-20005 - There was an authentication error.
-Sign out and sign in again.
+# OS-INBL-API-20005

 ## Error message